locationtech-labs/geopyspark/README.rst

 This will assemble the backend-end ``jar`` that contains the Scala code, move it to the ``jars`` module, and then runs the ``setup.py`` script.

+Note:
+  If you have somehow altered the global behavior of ``sbt`` this install may not work correctly.

 Make Targets
 ^^^^^^^^^^^^